Ben Graham (footballer): Detroit Lions

 On 15 November 2011, Graham signed with the Detroit Lions, replacing Robert Malone.
 Malone had played only one game after replacing the injured Ryan Donahue.
 During the 2012 preseason, Graham beat out Donahue for the starting job.
 On 25 September 2012, Graham was placed on the season-ending injured reserve list.
 Nick Harris was signed to replace Graham for the remainder of the season.
 He was released with an injury settlement later that season.

 International career

-In 2011 with the NFL Lockout looming, Graham announced his intention to play for the Australian National team in the 2011 IFAF World Cup, the official international American Football championship tournament.
+In 2011 with the NFL lockout looming, Graham announced his intention to play for the Australian National team in the 2011 IFAF World Cup, the official international American Football championship tournament.
 Later, he officially was added to the roster as the country's starting punter.

+Post-playing career

+In 2012, Graham joined the Western Bulldogs as a strategic football operations manager.

-Personal life and family
+Personal life

 Graham and his wife, Katie, have two daughters, Sophie and Rosie, and one son, Jack.
 While playing for the Cats, Graham attended Deakin University in Geelong.

 Graham's father and his younger brother, Sam, attended Super Bowl XLIII in Tampa, Florida, to watch him when he played for the Arizona Cardinals.
 Graham's mother, Helen, died from cancer on 21 April 2009.